-There are just a few simple steps to complete the submission process.
+There are just a few simple steps to complete the Manuscript Submission Process.

 On the next page, you will be asked details about your manuscript.
-Each item MUST be filled out in order to proceed.
-There are several pull-down menus and you must select an option for each in order to proceed.
+Every box is important as this material shapes what is seen by the editors of over 75 Traditional Publishers.
+Each item MUST be filled out in order to proceed with your Christian manuscript submission.
+There are several pull-down menus and you must select an option for each in order to proceed with your author submissions process.
 There are also four boxes to include different categories of information.
 At the top of each box where you enter your material you will find a help button in blue.
 This will take you to a sample and tips about what each box should contain.
 There is a word limit for each section.
 Here are descriptions of the four boxes you will be asked to fill in:

 Your “Brief Description” in the first box should be about 150-200 words.
 For a sample of what we’d like to see in your brief description, click here.

 The “Credentials, Platform and Marketing” blurb in the second box should be about 50-75 words.
 This box is intended to briefly tell us more about you and who you see as the potential market for your book.
 For a sample of what we’d like to see, click here.

 We’ll then ask you for an Expanded Synopsis that tells our editors more about the manuscript so they have enough information to do the evaluation (approximately 500 words):

 - If your manuscript is fiction, we ask you to give us a synopsis of your entire fiction story (i.e. plot, spiritual take-away, character arc, how conflict is resolved, how it ends, etc.).
 For a sample of what we’d like to see, click here.

 - If your manuscript is non-fiction, we ask you to submit a basic outline or an expanded table of contents (approximately 500 words).
 Basically we need you to provide a brief sentence or two of what each chapter is designed to convey under each Contents page heading.
 For a sample of what we’d like to see, click here.